ColleenKarwoski/Predicting-Turbidity/README.md

 ### K-Nearest Neighbors
 We initially used K-Nearest Neighbors (KNN) Classification tested a regression model to predict 2023 turbidity from the data from 2018 – 2022.
 We used the following data:

-Average Air Temperature
+Average Air Temperature,
-Total Precipitation
+Total Precipitation,
-Water Temperature
+Water Temperature,
-Salinity
+Salinity,
-Depth Measured
+Depth Measured,
-pH
+and pH

 This was not very effective at predicting turbidity.
 Our instructor suggested trying either Logistic Regression or Random Forest.